Image Free Thinking

 Watch Latest

 What is the true spectrum of mental imagery?
-Join us live on March 20th at 3 pm Eastern Time for a captivating exploration into the depths of mental imagery with Tom Ebeyer of the Aphantasia Network and neuroscientist Sam Schwarzkopf from the University of Auckland.
+Neuroscientist Sam Schwarzkopf from the University of Auckland explores the depths of mental imagery with host Tom Ebeyer of the Aphantasia Network.

 February 28, 2024